 - Eligible for travel subsidies for approved CPS-sponsored meetings and symposia.

-In 2015, CPS is partnering with the Canadian Action and Perception Network (CAPnet) to co-host a satellite symposium on May 24 at the Canadian Association of Neuroscience meeting in Vancouver, BC May 24-27.
+In 2016, CPS is partnering with the Canadian Action and Perception Network (CAPnet) to co-host a satellite symposium at the Canadian Association of Neuroscience meeting.

-Abstract deadline: February 27, 2015.
-Paid up student members of CPS who are presenting an abstract are eligible for a travel award.
+Abstract deadline: February 29, 2016.
+Paid up student members of CPS, whose supervisors are also paid up CPS members, and who are presenting an abstract, are eligible for a travel award.

 CPS Membership information: http://www.cpsscp.ca/membership